tompetch/checkmeoutdemo/README.md

 **Basic Design (v1):**

 We are going to keep this POC very simple and stick with 3 main services.
 S3 for storage, Cloudfront for content distribution and Route53 for hosting/dns.
+We will also use Certificate Manager for the ssl cert required for the web frontend.

 ![This is an image](/v1/docs/infra_v1.PNG)